![]() |

 Those who own a Leica binocular can be certain in the knowledge that they have optical superiority and structural reliability against almost any other brand of binocular.

-Leica binoculars are divided into four main categories, that each contain a few different sizes of binoculars.
+Leica binoculars are divided into a number of main categories, each of which contain a few different sizes of binoculars.
 There is also a subcategory of Leica compact binoculars that feature Ultravid and Trinovid Binoculars.

-Unless you have just won the lottery, the decision to buy a Leica binocular will not be one that you do without much thought.
-Leica binoculars are not cheap, but as they often say, you get what you pay for and with a pair of Leica's, you will be getting the ultimate in binocular optics with unsurpassed sharpness, clarity, color rendition and image definition.
+For most, the decision to buy a Leica binocular will not be one that is taken without much thought.
+There is no getting away from the fact that Leica binoculars are not cheap.
+But as they often say, you get what you pay for and with a pair of Leica's, you will be getting the very best in every aspect with optics that have unsurpassed sharpness, clarity, color rendition and image definition.

 Most cheaper binoculars on the market are compromises between price, durability, balance, weight, size and performance.
 With these there is no compromise, I don't say this lightly, but Leica binoculars and spotting scopes are as close to perfection as you can get.
 These really are an investment and just may be the last pair of binoculars that you ever buy as Leica is is so certain of the merits and durability of their binoculars that they offer a "no fault" lifetime warranty.